Why study forensic anthropology at Washburn?

 Student/faculty ratio

-Heather Greathouse enjoyed the more personal experience at Washburn, connecting with her professors while pursuing a degree in Forensic Anthropology.
-The University has one of just two such programs in the United States.
-Heather is a death investigator for Forensic Medical of Kansas, which is contracted through Shawnee County.
+Heather Greathouse enjoyed the more personal experience at Washburn, connecting with her professors while pursuing a degree in forensic anthropology.
+While at Washburn, Heather volunteered with the WU-FARU on forensic casework and published original research with faculty.
+Heather is currently a death investigator for Forensic Medical of Kansas, which is contracted through the Shawnee County Coroner’s Office.

 Other anthropology programs